Encrypting Custom Pop!_OS Install

 sudo cryptsetup luksFormat --type luks2 /dev/sdx

-# Open the parition
+# Open the partition

 sudo cryptsetup luksOpen /dev/sdx crypt_sdx